William Hardham: Civilian life

 Hardham returned to civilian life after his visit to London and continued to serve with the Naval Artillery.
 In 1910, having attained the rank of sergeant and served as a volunteer in the militia for 16 years, he was awarded the Long and Efficient Service Medal.
 In addition to his work as a blacksmith, he also increasingly became involved in rugby administration; in 1908 he commenced a six-year term on the committee of the Wellington Rugby Football Union.

 First World War

 On the outbreak of the First World War in 1914, Hardham volunteered for the New Zealand Expeditionary Force (NZEF), being raised for service overseas.
-Appointed as a captain in the Wellington Mounted Rifles (WMR), he was second in command of its 2nd Squadron.
+Appointed as a captain in the Wellington Mounted Rifles Regiment (WMR), he was second in command of its 2nd Squadron.
 Travelling on the troopship Arawa, he embarked with the main body of the NZEF for the Middle East in October 1914.
 His regiment was part of the New Zealand Mounted Rifles Brigade and was destined for service in the Gallipoli campaign.
 Arriving in Egypt, the WMR spent several months in training and during this time Hardham helped to organise sporting events to keep the men occupied.